Understanding Quid Pro Quo Sexual Harassment

 Our attorneys provide guidance to minimize potential risk and exposure.
 Our firm can help employers create employee handbooks and policies, provide a clear understanding of employment laws, and help companies avoid future employment law claims.

 Our Attorneys Advocate For Victims Of Sexual Harassment in NJ

 Employers have a legal obligation to provide a workplace free of discrimination and sexual harassment.
 If you feel you are a victim of quid pro quo sexual harassment at work, contact McOmber McOmber & Luber, P.C. to speak to an experienced employment discrimination lawyer who will review your case to help you determine your legal options.
 An initial consultation is free and confidential, so call us today or contact us online.
-From our offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ we serve clients throughout the state.
+From our offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA we serve clients throughout the state.